How to delete an object in Python

 Object after deletion: None

-• Calling the weak reference afterward returns None, confirming the object is gone.
+• As a result, the weak reference weak_ref() automatically returns None, confirming the object has been cleared from memory.

 Using context managers for automatic cleanup